 Disclaimer: At absolutely no cost to you, as an Amazon Associate I earn from qualifying purchases linked from this site.
 All content on this site is maintained and supported through such programs and your support is appreciated.
 Disclaimers.

+Choosing the best sanders for wood projects involves understanding the wood used, project size and finish to be applied.
 While my last woodworking project required a 22″ drum sander it’s not a sander I’d expect everyone to invest in.
-But after 30 years experience as a woodworker I do know the best sanders for wood.

-1. Random orbital sander - a must have sander for wood
+1. Random orbital sander for rough and finish sanding

 With a random orbital sander* you’ll be able to use course grit sandpaper to remove large amounts of wood.
 And then switch to finer (and finer) sanding discs to achieve a finish-ready surface.